brianhigh/brfss/sleep_duration.md

-## What's next?

-- Find out why our age-adjustments don't match those in the original paper.
-- [remove the state abbreviations](http://www.r-bloggers.com/how-to-remove-state-abbreviations-from-a-choroplethr-map/) from the choropleth map

 ## Age-adjustment with age ranges

 Looking through the paper, we see this table, with a short list of five age